 If you can demonstrate these facets of effective caring, you will have their long-term support, which makes this strategy advisable to achieve better results for your business.
 Care more for your employees.

 3. Putting Others’ Needs First

 “I am employed to serve you,” says a good leader without hesitation.
-You should know know that your job is not just to be a leader but a servant-leader.
+You should now know that your job is not just to be a leader but a servant-leader.
 This means a leader who can put others’ needs before his own.
-These others may be their customers, their employees or their communities.
+These others may be their customers, their employees, or their communities.